Can I Discharge Any Debt in a Divorce Decree? [2025 Update]

 A chapter 13 bankruptcy filing can allow you to discharge debts related to your divorce decree or separation agreement, so long as they’re strictly for property that doesn’t affect your ex’s or children’s material welfare.
 A court will determine whether a debt falls in line with their definition of domestic support obligation (DSO) or not.
 But in general, debts that are within the legal definition of “property division debt” are dischargeable under a chapter 13 bankruptcy.

-So while a home mortgage is almost always going to be determined as a DSO, credit card debt might not be.
+So while a home mortgage is almost always going to be determined as a DSO that is not eligible for discharge, joint credit card debt or payments for the division of equity in a home or business could be a different story.
 A bankruptcy attorney can fill you in on the specifics, and especially how those established rules relate to your case.
 Long story short, while support payments are never dischargeable in bankruptcy, property division debts resulting from a divorce decree are often dischargeable in a chapter 13 filing.

 Contact Us